amyjko/critically-conscious-computing/chapters/abstractions.md

 % TODO Should probably include this as an image to make it authentic, but then it's not accessible.
 Hmm...
 `scratch
 when start is clicked
-  switch costume to “fun costume”
+  switch costume to "fun costume"
 `

 This example uses the `switch costume` API function, which modifies a Scratch sprite’s appearance.
 In some sense, then, teaching programming languages necessitates teaching at least a small amount about functions, as functions are ubiquitous in programming.